+In 1885 Muehlbrerg added a stable and shed to the property.
 On Oct.
 22, 1908 Herman Muehlberg advertised the Third Street West house for sale in the Weekly Valley Herald newspaper, citing health problems.
 The advertisement stated the house had 8 rooms, a stable, and other outbuildings, with 6 lots of various fruit and ornamental trees, shrubs, berries, and more.
 Hermann Muehlberg died in 1911, Clara Muehlberg in 1909.
 Both are buried in Carver's Mount Hope Cemetery along with several other family members.

 In 1911 the house was transferred to the Muehlbergs' daughter Dorothy (Dora/Dorette), born in 1867, who on Sept.
-20, 1911 again advertised the house for sale in the Weekly Valley Herald newspaper, using the same language as her father did three years earlier.
+20, 1911 again advertised the house for sale in the Weekly Valley Herald newspaper, using the same verbiage as her father had three years earlier.
 The house was transferred to the Muehlbergs' son Herman Otto Muehlberg, born in 1865, who served a stint as Carver County Clerk of Court.
 He held title to the house until 1915 when it was sold to aged widow Ellen (Elin) A. Halloff, born April 2, 1838, who died two years later, and the house passed by probate in 1919 to her son Anton J. Fritz, who in the 1880s owned a store in Dahlgren Township, and who later served as postmaster.
 Anton Fritz and his wife Ida (Johnson) owned the house for the next fifteen years until the mid-1930s.